benswift/benswift.github.io/_posts/2018-06-22-hosting-a-self-built-jekyll-site-on-gh-pages.md

 [^hassle]:
-    I know that it's not actually *that* much hassle, especially if you've already got a webserver set up for other reasons, but zero hassle still beats minimal hassle every time when there's other work to be done.
+    I know that it's not actually *that* much hassle, especially if you've already got a webserver set up for other reasons, but zero hassle still beats ε hassle ∀ε>0, especially when there's other work to be done.

 ```make
 BASE_HTML_DIR=_site